Citation Failure: Definition, Analysis and Efficient Mitigation: Introduction

 To address these gaps, we ask:

-\textbf{RQ1: How does the response-evidence relation affect LLM Citation?} Building on prior work in citation evaluation \cite{hu2025llmsevaluatecomplexattribution} and intertextuality \cite{kuznetsov2022intertext}, we define key properties of this relation and propose \benchmarkname{}, a benchmark that varies these properties in a controlled fashion.
-All instances come with verifiable answers and known evidence, which allows controlling for response failure and makes our analysis independent of error-prone citation evaluation models.
+\textbf{RQ1: How does the response–evidence relation affect citation failure?} Building on prior work in citation evaluation \cite{hu2025llmsevaluatecomplexattribution} and intertextuality \cite{kuznetsov2022intertext}, we define \textit{reasoning type} and \textit{overtness} as core properties of this relation and introduce \benchmarkname{}, a benchmark that systematically varies them.
+All instances include verifiable answers and known evidence, enabling us to control for response failure and avoid reliance on error-prone citation evaluators.

-Our experiments with generative citation from LLMs and retrieval-based baselines on \benchmarkname{} show that small LLMs struggle even for straightforward relations, while all models struggle in complex cases, such as multi-document reasoning.
-Analysis reveals that different citation methods suit different relation types, suggesting that their combination can improve performance.
+Experiments on \benchmarkname{} with generative citation from 18 LLMs across five families, along with retrieval-based post-hoc baselines, validate the need to separate citation from response failure: citation performance is consistently higher for correctly answered instances.
+The results also reveal distinct failure modes: smaller models struggle even with simple 1-to-1 relations, while all models face difficulties in multi-document reasoning and tend to under-generate citations.
+Comparing generative and retrieval-based methods shows that different approaches suit different relation types, indicating that combining them can improve performance.